 Cocktail parties have always been popular, but since the 1980’s our fascination with “going out” seems to have become the new, preferred method of socializing.

-While today’s bars, grills, gastropub’s and craft breweries are a fun and popular past time, some even featuring axe throwing competitions, a home bar is still a great option for intimate at home entertainment, without the worry of flying axes.
-Not convinced?
-See the incredible home bar spaces our members have built!
+While today’s bars, grills, gastropub’s and craft breweries are a fun and popular past time, some even feature axe throwing competitions, a home bar remains a safe option for intimate at home entertainment, without the worry of flying axes.
+Home is where the art is!

 The Lost Art of Drinking at Home

-Yes, the art of drinking at home seems to have been lost, especially in the mainstream.
+Yes, the art of drinking at home seems to have been lost.
 Intimate home gatherings have always created the best of times and best of memories.
 Maybe it’s time to bring back the simple pleasures and close ties we seem to have lost.
 While you can pass around drinks and coasters, there’s no replacement for the fun of a home bar.